JonJagger/cyber-dojo/md/misc.md

 `"display_test_name": string`

-  The name of the unit-test-framework as it appears in the create page and also in in the info displayed at the top-left of the test and dashboard pages.
+  The name of the unit-test-framework as it appears in the create page and also in in the info displayed at the bottom the test page and the left of the dashboard page.
   <br>Optional.
 Defaults to the `"unit_test_framework"` value.
 - - - - - - - - - - - - - - - - - - - -
 `"unit_test_framework": string`